briicoronel25/A3_Lab1/README.md

 # A3_Lab1

-Review lab using Github, some css and JS
+Review lab using Github, some css and JS.